CHICAGO STUDIO is an alternative to the traditional upper level design studio that

 researchers for the host firms.
 These practicums take different forms depending on the

 focus of the firm.

 A pre-requisite seminar, Chicago Urbanism is taught in Blacksburg the semester preceding the students’ participation in Chicago.
 This 5-week module provides an overview of Chicago’s development from trading outpost to international metropolis, and subsequent influence economically and politically in the Mid-west, nationally and globally.
 Students will explore the seminal plans that architects, landscape architects and planners have proposed from 1909 to present day, which address the various issues of the changing city from its center to its periphery.
 They will also examine the role of new technologies, transportation infrastructure, park planning and building typologies in shaping its urban form.
-Analyzes the buildings and landscape of a dozen of its neighborhoods surrounding its downtown core — The Loop.
+The studio analyzes the buildings and landscape of a dozen of the neighborhoods surrounding Chicago’s downtown core — The Loop.